Live Insight

 Calculate Your Real Meeting Cost in 3 Steps

-The calculator uses the same salary to hourly conversion that payroll systems use.
-Every number is based on your inputs and published benchmarks.
+The calculator uses the same salary-to-hourly math that payroll systems use.
+Every number comes from your inputs and published benchmarks.
 Nothing is hidden or inflated.

 01

-Add the number of attendees and their average annual salary.
-For mixed teams, switch to role based mode and set different pay rates for engineers, managers, designers, and executives.
+Add the number of attendees and their average salary.
+Got a mixed team?
+Switch to "By Role" mode to set different pay for engineers, managers, designers, and executives.

 02